- Description

 - Transition support

-The Specialist Teaching Service provides a comprehensive training programme tailored for school staff, including SENCOs, Class Teachers, and Learning Support Assistants.
-Training options include whole-school sessions or targeted workshops focused on specific students or year groups.
-In addition, our team works directly within classrooms and settings, modelling effective strategies to empower staff to meet the broader SEND needs of their students confidently and effectively.
+We provide a comprehensive training programme tailored for school staff, including SENCOs, Class Teachers, and Learning Support Assistants.
+In addition, we work directly within classrooms and settings, modelling effective strategies to empower staff to meet the broader SEND needs of their students.

 - Termly SEND Forum Network meetings- covering key topics, guest speakers and opportunities to network across Southend